Nadia Reid: 2024–present: Enter Now Brightness, relocation to the United Kingdom, and Live at Old St Paul's

-Awards
+Awards and nominations

-In 2017, Reid's first single from Preservation, "Richard", gained a nomination for the APRA Silver Scroll award, regarded as New Zealand's most important songwriting award.
-Judges described the song as "a stand-out folk-rock gem with its wonderfully direct delivery, charting heartbreak and dissolution, through striking imagery".
+In 2017, Reid's first single from Preservation, "Richard", was one of five finalists for the APRA Silver Scroll Award, which recognises excellence in songwriting in New Zealand.
+The judging panel described the song as "a stand-out folk-rock gem with its wonderfully direct delivery, charting heartbreak and dissolution, through striking imagery".

-Also in 2017, producer Ben Edwards won a New Zealand Music Award for his work on Preservation, and Reid was nominated for Best Solo Artist, Breakthrough Artist of the Year and Best Alternative Artist.
+At the 2017 New Zealand Music Awards, producer Ben Edwards won the award for Best Producer for his work on Preservation, while Reid was nominated for Best Solo Artist, Breakthrough Artist of the Year and Best Alternative Artist.

+In 2018, Preservation was one of eight finalists for the Taite Music Prize.
+In the same year, Reid served on the nine-member judging panel for the APRA Silver Scroll Award.

+In 2020, Reid was nominated for two Aotearoa Music Awards for her third album, Out of My Province: Album of the Year and Best Solo Artist.
+"Oh Canada", from the album, was also one of the five finalists for the 2020 APRA Silver Scroll Award.

+In 2021, Out of My Province was a finalist for the Taite Music Prize.

 Film and television appearances

 On 26 September 2017, Reid made her UK television debut appearance with her band on Later... with Jools Holland on BBC Two.